 If you’re thinking about genetic testing or want to gain insights about living with an inherited retinal disease (IRD)—or you care for someone who has an IRD—this podcast is for you.
 Each season we bring you stories about courage, hope, and ambition from the IRD community.
 Hear how people with IRDs have found empowerment in spite of the challenges of having an IRD.

-Eye Know – Do You? is back for season 2 with new and remarkable stories from people in the inherited retinal disease community.
-Over the course of season 2, new host Tucker Dupree, a four-time Paralympic medalist and motivational speaker, will look back at both the harrowing and empowering moments that shaped his own life.
+Eye Know—Do You? season 2 presents new and remarkable stories from people in the IRD community.
+Over the course of this season, host Tucker Dupree, a 4-time Paralympic medalist and motivational speaker, will look back at both the harrowing and empowering moments that shaped his own life.
 We’ll also hear from others in the IRD community.